HomeBlogOutbound Sales

 Event Attendee Campaign: Warm Leads on Autopilot

-How to execute:
+How to run it:

 • Scrape attendee lists (Koncert, Brevet).